MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

 > [!TIP]
 > Setting through Intune: This can be managed in Intune using administrative templates as well, since this is an ADMX policy.
 For more information, see [Use Windows 10/11 templates to configure group policy settings in Microsoft Intune](/mem/intune/configuration/administrative-templates-windows?tabs=template)

+## Tracking new Outlook usage

+You can view the new Outlook app usage in your organization by using the Usage and Insights report in Microsoft Entra ID.

+To access this report, your organization needs an Azure subscription.
+Sign in to [Microsoft Azure](https://portal.azure.com) and select the **Microsoft Outlook** app from the list of applications.
+Confirm the app by checking the appID: `5d661950-3475-41cd-a2c3-d671a3162bc1`.

+To view this report, you must have the **Report reader** role.
+For more information, see [Sign-in logs in Microsoft Entra ID](https://learn.microsoft.com/azure/active-directory/reports-monitoring/concept-sign-ins#prerequisites).

+## View your organization’s feedback

+To view your organization's feedback data, sign in to the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339) and select the **Health** node.
+Then, choose **Product Feedback** and filter the products to **New Outlook for Windows**.

+For more information, see [Learn about Microsoft feedback for your organization](https://learn.microsoft.com/microsoft-365/admin/manage/feedback).

+> [!NOTE]
+> Feedback may be biased toward users who switch back to classic Outlook for Windows, as they are prompted for feedback during this process.

 ## Policy to define the interval between migration attempts

 Users can toggle back to classic Outlook even after they migrate to the new Outlook for Windows.